Skip to content

 Before we dive into specific techniques, here are the basic principles for pocket-pressing success:

-Smaller platen
+Smaller Platen

 Heat press pillows are versatile tools that can significantly improve your pocket printing results.
 These cushioned pads come in various sizes and are designed to be inserted between fabric layers, directly under the print area.